 What are common action verbs for office manager resumes?-

-Each bullet that lists a job duty or responsibility should start with a verb, but not just any verb.
-To bring your resume up a level and ensure a hiring manager views you as a strong candidate, use engaging action verbs to highlight how you’ve succeeded in previous positions.
-It can be difficult to think of a new word for every bullet, so we’ve listed common action verbs for office manager resumes below to help you fill in the gaps.
+Each bullet that lists a job duty or responsibility should start with a verb, but not any verb.
+To bring your resume up and ensure a hiring manager views you as a strong candidate, use engaging action verbs to display how you've succeeded in previous positions.
+It can be challenging to think of a new word for every bullet, so we've listed common action verbs for office manager resumes below to help you fill in the gaps.

 Action Verbs